Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

-Finally, some very non-generic $\lambda\in\chref$, satisfying $\lambda^2=0$ correspond to the set of lengths $\ell_i$ for which the $\ias$ collapses to an interval, the dual graph of a Type II degeneration.
+Ultimately, only the facets of $\chref$ which are also facets of $\ch_2$ matter; for the other facets, the singularity collision can be avoided, and the stable models will not change.
+For the (highly non-generic) $\lambda\in\chref$ satisfying $\lambda^2=0$, the $\ias$ collapses to an interval, the dual graph of a Type II degeneration.
 These are discussed in Section~\ref{sec:type2-models}.